 - Ringing in ears

-The NIH recommends that you call a doctor immediately in the case of the following side effects:
+The NIH recommends calling a doctor immediately in the case of the following side effects:

 - Allergic reaction

 - Change in amount or frequency of urination